cibseven-community-hub/cibseven-keycloak/examples/sso-kubernetes/README.md

 A unit test checking the REST Api security is provided in class ``RestApiSecurityConfigTest``.
 Please be aware that the unit test requires a running Keycloak Server including the setup described above.
 Therefore it is ignored as standard.

-### Logging out from Cockpit
+### Logging out from legacy Camunda Cockpit

-Doing a SSO logout (assuming that this is desired) using the CIB seven Cockpit's logout menu button requires us to send a logout request to Keycloak.
+Doing a SSO logout (assuming that this is desired) using the legacy Camunda Cockpit's logout menu button requires us to send a logout request to Keycloak.
 In order to achieve this we have to replace the original logout functionality, then delegate the logout to our own logout handler which in turn redirects the logout request to Keycloak.

 #### Replacing the original logout

-In order to replace the UI's logout functionality you have to provide a custom ``config.js`` file, located in the ``app/{admin|tasklist|welcome}/scripts/`` directory of the CIB seven webapps.
+In order to replace the UI's logout functionality you have to provide a custom ``config.js`` file, located in the ``app/{admin|tasklist|welcome}/scripts/`` directory of the legacy Camunda webapps.
 You'll find the custom configuration under ``src/main/resources/META-INF/resources/webjars/camunda`` of this showcase.
 It simply configures a custom logout script:

 ```javascript
 export default {